developersri/cs-quotes/README.md

   More on sentiment analysis can be found [here](https://en.wikipedia.org/wiki/Sentiment_analysis) and how `natural` does it [here](https://www.npmjs.com/package/natural#sentiment-analysis).

   There can be more than one quote in the pool which matches the desired 'Similarity Score' obtained after stemming.
-To pick the most suitable quote from all quotes having the same score, the chosen way was to analyze the sentiment of each quote and finally pick the quote with closest/furthest sentiment.
+To pick the most suitable quote from all quotes having the same score, the preferred way is to analyze the sentiment of each quote and finally pick the one with closest/furthest sentiment from the original quote.

   **Sentimental difference** is devised to find the closest/furthest sentiment and is calculated by finding the absolute difference between 'Sentimental Score' of the subject quote and that of the original one.

   > If a **similar** quote is to be found, the quote having the **least** 'sentimental difference' is picked.
   > For finding a **dissimilar** quote, the quote having the **most** 'sentimental difference' is selected.

+  *Note*: Sentimental analysis is one of the other possible ways to derive similarity in quotes.
+Why it is preferred in this application is because of personal interpretation and judgment of finding similarity between two quotes.

 ## Caveats

 - There may be some cases while trying to evaluate similar/dissimilar quotes when the system discovers 2 quotes (say `A` and `B`) which are perfectly similar/dissimilar.
 If `A` is rated highly, then system puts up `B` and vice versa.
-This can put the user into a virtual loop and can be avoided by reloading or not liking the quote.
+This can put the user into a virtual loop and can be avoided by reloading or disliking the quote.
 - Login authentication with providers 'Github' and 'Google' will not work due to a suspected CORS misconfiguration at the API [server](https://programming-quotes-api.herokuapp.com) end